 Hattie Longfield was a successful London visual artist, a talented emerging songwriter and a much loved and respected member of our Songwriting Community at ICMP.

-The bursary set up in her name is from donated money which has been raised by Hattie’s friends, colleagues and family, and is designed to reflect her outlook on life and creativity.
-It is a fitting tribute to her desire to share and encourage her fellow writers.
+The bursary awarded in 2017, was formed from money raised by Hattie’s friends, colleagues and family, and was designed to reflect her outlook on life and creativity.
+It's also a fitting tribute to her desire to share and encourage her fellow writers.

 - Under 30 years old